HalluGuard: Demystifying Data-Driven and Reasoning-Driven Hallucinations in LLMs: Experiment

 \subsection{Computational Efficiency Analysis}

 To assess practical deployment feasibility, we measured inference latency on an NVIDIA A100/H200 GPU.
 Our setup utilizes batched parallel sampling to generate $K=10$ trajectories, ensuring sub-linear scaling of the computational cost.
-The core \model{} operations—specifically feature clipping and computing the NTK score via the Gram matrix—add minimal latency, requiring less than 1 ms of post-processing time per query.
+The core \model{} operations-specifically feature clipping and computing the NTK score via the Gram matrix-add minimal latency, requiring less than 1 ms of post-processing time per query.